Samuelgichanga/Group-24-project/README.md

 This trend is to be expected, since Seattle is the most populous and most advanced city in King County and in the Washington State in general.
 Therefore, the number of homes on sale, the demand for houses, and the ability to purchase more expensive homes is to be found in Seattle.

 ## RECOMMENDATIONS TO TEAM HOWLETT REALTORS
-For a home buyer to realize the best value their home buyer and a seller or for Team Howlett Reators to fetch optimal returns, they should give higher consideration to these five factors: i.)
-The size of the interior living area in square feet ii.)
-The grade of the house, which is a classification by construction quality iii.)
-The square footage of the house excluding the basement iv.)
-The average size of interior living space for the closest 15 houses, in square feet v.)
+For a home buyer to realize the best value their home buyer and a seller or for Team Howlett Reators to fetch optimal returns, they should give higher consideration to these five factors:<br>
+i.)
+The size of the interior living area in square feet<br>
+ii.)
+The grade of the house, which is a classification by construction quality<br>
+iii.)
+The square footage of the house excluding the basement<br>
+iv.)
+The average size of interior living space for the closest 15 houses, in square feet<br>
+v.)
 The number of bathrooms

 We would advise a buyer to consider buying a house in the offpeak months of January, February, September, October, November, or December, since this is the period they're likely to get a significant discount.